-This sprawling National Park in Rajasthan is spread over 282 sq. km.
+The sprawling National Park stretches over 282 sq. km.
 It had been originally established as the Sawai Madhopur Game Sanctuary by the Indian Government in the year 1955.
 But later, it was converted into Project Tiger Reserve in the year 1973 with the declaration of it to become a National Park from November 1980.
 The adjoining forest area was declared as the Sawai Man Singh Sanctuary and Keladevi Sanctuary respectively.

 Subsequently, Ranthambore National Park in Rajasthan has come to be known as the Sawai Madhopur Park also.
 The park is home to the Bengal Tiger and is a sought-after place in India for tourists seeking a glimpse of this majestic animal in its natural habitat.
 It is also famous as a heritage site due to the presence of a large number of historical ruins across the huge park.
 A visit to this park is a visual joy of assessing its seething natural environment, rare types of trees and protected animals roaming about freely during the daytime.

 The terrain in this National Park in Rajasthan is of twin nature.
 At some places, dry deciduous forest area stretches across miles – while a few green grassy meadows can also be witnessed here.
 The park offers adventurous Safari rides where tourists need to book well in advance.
 Usually, such rides start at fixed times of 6.30 AM and 2.30 PM every day of the week.

 Another distinctive feature of this National Park in Rajasthan is the Ranthambore Fort.
 Standing at about 700 feet from the ground; this 10th-century fortress is situated inside the park and also houses 3 temples which are dedicated to Lord Ganesh, Lord Shiva and Lord Ram.

 Location: Sawai Madhopur, India

 How To Reach: Jaipur Airport is the nearest, 160 km away while Sawai Madhopur Railway Station is at a distance of 11 km from this park.
-Tourists can avail local buses, taxis or cabs to reach the park from the railway station.
+Tourists can avail of local buses, taxis or cabs to reach the park from the railway station.